 The monastery buildings were on the north side of the church.
 Probably their oldest part was a rectangular building located on the site of the later west wing.
 It was erected before the nave of the church was built, because from the south its wall was equipped with a triad of ogival windows with splayed jambs.
 It was probably covered with a gable roof based on triangular gables at the shorter sides.
 The interior may have housed the oldest refectory or confession room due to the location of the building farthest to the west, closest to the town square and parish church, while the rest of the enclosure was further back.

 The remaining monastery buildings consisted of the north wing and a short east wing, facing the church with an oratory with a three-sided closure in the east, and a sacristy.
-The whole was probably connected by brick cloisters, separating in the middle a garden of the inner yard.
+The whole was probably connected by brick cloisters, separating in the middle a trapezoidal garden of the inner garth.

 Grzyb A., Strzeliński K., Najstarsze kościoły Kociewia, Starogard Gdański, 2008.